 Medicaid liens should be addressed in settlements and awards.
 From a practical aspect, the ability to recover from the whole settlement will put Medicaid in a stronger lien negotiating position.
 Early negotiation efforts, however, that focus on the uncertainty of potential trial results absent settlement, will increase the ability to secure significant Medicaid lien reductions.
 A systematic claims’ handling approach for cases involving Medicaid liens, in addition to Medicare and Medicare Advantage liens, is recommended in order to prevent future issues with these entities.

 Arizona’s repeal of Section 23-941.01 that limited the parties’ rights to settle out future medical care in undisputed claims will take effect on October 31, 2017.
 This provision had prohibited the closure of active medical care, such as surgery, in undisputed claims and only allowed the release of future supportive medical maintenance benefits.

 The amended Section 23-041.01 provision allows represented employees to settle future medical but requires the settlement to include the following attestation:

 - “The employee understands the rights settled and released by the agreement and was represented by counsel.

-- The employee has been provided information from the carrier, special fund or self-insured employer that outlines any reasonable anticipated future medical, surgical and hospital benefits relating to the claim ant the projected cost of those benefits and that provides an explanation of how those projected costs were determined.
+- The employee has been provided information from the carrier, special fund or self-insured employer that outlines any reasonably anticipated future medical, surgical and hospital benefits relating to the claimant the projected cost of those benefits and that provides an explanation of how those projected costs were determined.